fgci-org/ansible-role-slurm/README.md

  - see the group_vars/all/all file for default variables used for launching an OS instance

+playbook variables:

+ - slurm_type
+  - compute : runs slurmd
+  - submit :  needs to run munge
+  - service : runs slurmdbd, slurmctld

+Update the files in group_vars/ to your settings

+You also need to add a mysql_slurm_password: "PASSWORD" string somewhere.
+This will be used to set a password for the slurm mysql user.

 ### Initial configuration of the instances and your workstation:

  - First yum -y install nc on the bastion host.